Other Funding Opportunities

 TAU International offers merit and need based scholarships for our summer 2019 programs to undergraduate students attending a university located in the USA.
 Please note the deadline for applications is May 15, 2019.
 For more information please contact: email@example.com.

-Ulpan Scholarships are available for European Graduate students and early career scholars of Jewish Studies to undertake Hebrew language Ulpan at TAU during the Summer of 2019.
+Ulpan Scholarships are available for European Graduate students and early career scholars of Jewish Studies to undertake Hebrew language Ulpan at TAU.
 These scholarships have been funded through the generous support of the Rothschild Foundation Hanadiv Europe.
 Applicants may apply for up to 1500 GBP toward their tuition and housing costs and, in cases where housing is not required, the remainder of the grant may be used towards travel costs in cooperation with partner travel agencies.
 In order to be eligible to receive the Scholarship, applicants must be:

 - EU citizens or citizens of another European non-EU member country (Albania, Belarus, Gibraltar, Iceland, Lichtenstein, Macedonia, Montenegro, Norway, Switzerland, Turkey, Ukraine, and Russia)